 How can you be sure that your prices will be so low?

 Based on research, business planning and careful financial modeling we know that the co-op, by not seeking a profit, but rather a markup sufficient to sustain and grow the business, and by benefitting from each member owner putting in some sweat equity, we will be able to allow you to save every week and bring healthy food to your family.
-We are also learning from existing cooperatives in New York and around the country that are indeed able to provide lower prices.
+We are also learning from existing cooperatives in New York and around the country that they are indeed able to provide lower prices.

 Are products cheaper at a food co-op?